Home / Cancer Care / Ovarian cancer signs and symptoms

 This rare, yet aggressive cancer has many misconceptions about it – starting with its name.

-“Most of the cancers we describe as ovarian cancer arrive from the fallopian tubes,” said Kendra Konitzer, obstetrics & gynecology physician assistant at Marshfield Clinic Health System.
-“You can have ovarian cancer and have normal ovaries.”
+“Most of the cancers we describe as ovarian cancer arrive from the fallopian tubes,” said Dr. Elmer Lehman, Marshfield Clinic Health System gynecologic oncologist.
+“You can have normal ovaries even when diagnosed with this type of cancer.”

-Much like for breast cancer, being positive for the BRCA1 or BRCA2 genetic abnormalities can also lead to an increased risk of developing ovarian cancer.
+Much like for breast cancer, being positive for the BRCA1 or BRCA2 genetic abnormalities also can lead to an increased risk of developing this type of cancer.

-• BRCA1 positive: 44 percent chance of developing ovarian cancer
+• If you are BRCA1 positive, there is a 44 percent chance of developing ovarian cancer.

-• BRCA2 positive: 20-22 percent chance of developing ovarian cancer
+• If you are BRCA2 positive, there is a 20-22 percent chance of developing ovarian cancer.

 Most ovarian cancer is found at stage three, which means it has spread to the abdomen in some way.